nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 import CS2103T.csv
 ```

-### Setting a Contact as Favourite - `fav`
+### Setting a Contact as Favorite - `fav`

-Helps to set a particular Student Contact as a Favourite only if the contact has not been favourited.
+Helps to set a particular Student Contact as a Favorite only if the contact has not been favorited.

 Format: